isomerpages/moht-healthyprecincts/_about/About MOHT/MOHT.md

 It aims to achieve this through co-creating Healthy Precincts with stakeholders and partners.

-Through the conceptualisation and development of Healthy Precincts, behavioural frameworks, models and tools are introduced and offered to stakeholders and partners to adopt, adapt and/or collaborate on further enhancements.
+Through the development of Healthy Precincts, behavioural frameworks, models and tools are introduced and offered to stakeholders and partners to adopt, adapt and/or collaborate on further enhancements.